dimitri-voytan/dimitri-voytan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-**This page is still under construction and will be updated soon!**
 I'm an applied data scientist/engineer with a passion for building products that help people.
-I'm currently working on applications of AI/ML methods with physical constraints and inverse problems.
-My background is in applied physics, where I primarily focused on seismic wave propagation.
+I'm currently working on AI Agents.
+Previously I've worked on applications of AI/ML methods with physical constraints and inverse problems.
+My early background is in applied physics, where I primarily focused on seismic wave propagation.
+Let's connect!
+**I'm still working on building this page, and content will be updated frequently**